oladaride/AWS-Session/README.md

 but I customized and deployed it myself to learn cloud deployment and environment configuration.

-# Deploying a Node Js Application on AWS EC2

 ### Testing the project locally

 1. Cloned this project